srujun/canabalt/README.md

 ### A clone of the famous runner by Adam Atomic

+Play it online here: [srujun.com/canabalt/](http://srujun.com/canabalt/ "Canabalt online build")

-The original game is here: [adamatomic.com/canabalt/](http://adamatomic.com/canabalt/ "Canabalt Game")
+The original game is here: [adamatomic.com/canabalt/](http://adamatomic.com/canabalt/ "Original Canabalt Game")

 This is a project by Srujun Gupta/Crypton Labs created for the purpose of learning game creation.
 All assets and code are free to use and distribute.